TomatorCZ/master-thesis/Notes/Proposals/Explicit-and-implicit-partial-type-inference.md

 IEnumerable<float> preciseScores = scores.Select<int, float>(i => i); // OK
 ```

 ## Scope

 Partial type inference can be solved in various ways.
 We can inspire from default and named arguments where we don't have to write all arguments.
-We will call it **Implicit partial type inference**.
+Together with generic aliases, we will call it **Implicit partial type inference**.

 Also, there are situations, where we want just to specify the arity of desired generic parameter or specify a parameter that is not possible to infer from the context but let the compiler infer the remaining arguments.
 This part aims to suggest a way how to specify which positional arguments should be inferred by the compiler.
 We will call it **Explicit partial type inference**.

-## DetailedDesign
+## Detailed design

 ### Implicit partial type inference